dimr/debsnapshot-cli/README.md

 Password:

 ```

-if you answer yes, it will add the relevant entry with a comment that indicates why this snapshot entry was added.
+if you answer yes and add your **root** password, it will add the relevant entry with a comment that indicates why this snapshot entry was added.

 ```
  $ cat /etc/apt/sources.list.d/snapshot.list